 A TRADITIONAL FLUTE IN A MODERN WORLD

 Powell's new wooden flute hearkens back to a time when all flutes were made of wood, and also looks forward to a new century where all things are possible.

 The abandonment of wooden flutes came about as musical tastes changed, and as metal-working techniques became more sophisticated.
 Precious metal flutes had the further advantage of never cracking, and being relatively light and comfortable.

 Our new wooden flute retains the warm sonority of traditional wooden instruments.
 However, the surprise for today's flutist goes beyond the instrument's beautiful keywork and amazing comfort.
 This Powell flute, made of grenadilla or red ironwood, provides wonderfully quick articulation.
 Durability and response have been enhanced by unified mechanical construction, and by crafting separate grenadilla tone holes that are then attached to the wooden body.
 This is an instrument that is equally at home playing baroque chamber works as it is performing modern music with a large orchestra.

 We are looking forward to the 2014 NFA Convention and will have a few new things at the booth once again...
-Stay tuned by following announcements on our Facebook page and website.
+Stay tuned by following announcements on our Facebook page

 |Front of brochure|